binfalse/binfalse.de/_posts/2009-08-19-ssh-authentication-via-public-key.md

 Congratulations, your are now owner of a 4096 bit SSH-key!
 It is not necessary to assign a passphrase, so you can connect to the server without any password.
 But if anyone can get access to your private key he is also able to connect to any server that knows your public key!
-So it is very insecure.
-For more options see  `man ssh-keygen` .
+So it is very insecure and I recommend using a passphrase.
+For more options see  [`man ssh-keygen`](https://linux.die.net/man/1/ssh-keygen).

-If you now take a look in your  `$HOME/.ssh/`  directory you'll find two keys, a public key named  `id_rsa.pub`  and a private key  `id_rsa` .
-This private key is just for you, don't send it to anyone!
+If you now take a look in your  `$HOME/.ssh/`  directory you'll find two keys, a public key named  `id_rsa.pub`  and a private key  `id_rsa`.
+This private key is just for you, don't share it with anyone!

 To publish the public key, you can use the  `ssh-copy-id`  tool:

 {% highlight bash %}
 user@abakus ~ $ ssh-copy-id user@192.168.0.111